Real Estate Development Meets Requirements Largo, Florida

 - Southwest Florida Management District (SWFWMD) Website: Stormwater Systems in Your Neighborhood, Maintaining Landscaping and Improving

-The Modular Wetlands System Linear (MWS Linear) is the most efficient and versatile biofiltration system on the market, and the only stormwater biofilter using horizontal flow which improves performance, reduces footprint, and minimizes maintenance.
+The Modular Wetlands Linear is the most efficient and versatile biofiltration system on the market, and the only stormwater biofilter using horizontal flow which improves performance, reduces footprint, and minimizes maintenance.

 - Washington State’s Department of Ecology (DOE) Technology Assessment Protocol – Ecology (TAPE) with General Use Level Designation (GULD) Approval Without Plants: With or without plants (open planter or sealed), the system maintains superior performance in any design configuration.